The name Zentalis Pharmaceuticals Inc. (ZNTL) should be kept on your radar - The Dwinnex

-In the latest session, Zentalis Pharmaceuticals Inc. (NASDAQ: ZNTL) closed at 26.45 down -15.17% from its previous closing price of $31.18.
-In other words, the price has decreased by $-4.73 from its previous closing price.
-On the day, 1231017 shares were traded.
-ZNTL reached its highest trading level at $29.99 during the session, while it also had its lowest trading level at $26.08.
+As of close of business last night, Zentalis Pharmaceuticals Inc.’s stock clocked out at 23.86, down -5.99% from its previous closing price of $25.38.
+In other words, the price has decreased by $-1.52 from its previous closing price.
+On the day, 1689936 shares were traded.
+ZNTL reached its highest trading level at $25.20 during the session, while it also had its lowest trading level at $23.79.

 Sponsored